AMA Black Belt ECG CME Package

 CME4LIFE’s Black Belt ECG program is a solution for those who need to learn 12 lead ECG interpretation for clinical application.
 We’ve taught ECG interpretation to thousands of providers and our curriculum is the most efficient and useful system to learn ECGs.

-Black Belt ECG is a 6 DVD program that will teach you the following and more!
+Black Belt ECG is a 6 video program that will teach you the following and more!

 - Discuss the sympathetic nervous system, “Staying Alive” response, and the differences between inotropes and chronotropes.